-Sue Sentance is the Chief Learning Officer at the Raspberry Pi Foundation and a founding member of the new Raspberry Pi Computing Education Research Centre at the University of Cambridge, UK.
+Sue Sentance is the Chief Learning Officer at the Raspberry Pi Foundation and Director of the new Raspberry Pi Computing Education Research Centre at the University of Cambridge, UK.
 She received her PhD in Artificial Intelligence from Edinburgh University back in 1993, and since then has worked as a secondary teacher, teacher trainer, university lecturer and researcher, before joining the Raspberry Pi Foundation in 2018.

 At the Raspberry Pi Foundation, Sue leads the Raspberry Pi Foundation’s research team and additionally acts as an advisor for the Foundation on all their teaching and learning activities.
 She played a leading role in the government-funded National Centre for Computing Education, particularly around the development of the Teach Computing Curriculum, Isaac Computer Science, and online teacher professional development courses.
 She also leads the Gender Balance in Computing research programme.
 This year Sue was awarded a Suffrage Science award for Maths and Computing and in 2017 the BERA Public Engagement and Impact Award for her services to computing education in the UK.

 Dr. Sentance will be presenting Teaching computing in school: is K12 research reaching classroom practice?